Schedule your FREE consultation

 APPLICATIONS:

 “Letters of recommendation, in my experience, do not get enough attention in the admissions process.
-While the academic record, LSAT and personal statement typically carry more weight in a competitive process, I can’t emphasize enough how much difference strong letters can make.”
+While the academic record, LSAT, and personal statement typically carry more weight in a competitive process, I can’t emphasize enough how much difference strong letters can make.”

-Our Law School Admissions Timeline page will be updated on January 2.
+Our Law School Admissions Timeline page will be updated on July 1.

 Next Steps